Centers for Disease Control and Prevention: 2025 advisory committee purge and leadership dispute

 On May 14, 2025, HHS Secretary Robert F. Kennedy Jr. stated that lawyer Matthew Buzzelli was acting CDC director, though it was not listed on the CDC website.

-In June 2025, RFK, Jr. fired all 17 members of the Advisory Committee on Immunization Practices (ACIP) and—with one exception—appointed members who are either anti-vaccine activists or who lack expertise in vaccines.
+In June 2025, Kennedy fired all 17 members of the Advisory Committee on Immunization Practices (ACIP) and—with one exception—appointed members who are either anti-vaccine activists or who lack expertise in vaccines.

 Susan Monarez was confirmed as CDC head on July 31, 2025, but on August 27, it was announced on X (formerly Twitter) that she had been fired.
-Monarez disputed the legality of the firing, as it had not been carried out by the President, and it had been falsely reported that she had resigned.
-The President later officially carried out the firing.
+Monarez disputed the legality of the firing, as it had not been carried out by the president, and it had been falsely reported that she had resigned.
+The president later officially carried out the firing.
 Monarez was fired after refusing to rubber stamp what were expected to be unscientific recommendations from ACIP and to fire senior staff vaccine experts.
 The next day, the Trump administration announced the selection of Deputy Secretary of Health and Human Services Jim O'Neill as a replacement.

 Following news of Monarez's ouster, at least four other CDC senior officials announced their resignations: